operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ### Monitoring MariaDB server using Prometheus

-Step 1:  Install the MariaDB operator and MariaDB Server Instance by following below Step 1 and Step 2.
+To monitor the MariaDB server using Prometheus, you need to first install the MariaDB operator and MariaDB server instance by following Step 1 and Step 2 as below.
-If you already have MariaDB Operator installed and created MariaDB Server instance, you can skip with Step 1 and Step 2.
+You can ignore these steps if you already have MariaDB operator installed and have created the MariaDB Server instance.

-Install the MariaDB operator by running the following command:
+**Step 1: Install the MariaDB operator by running the following command.**

 ```execute
 kubectl create -f https://operatorhub.io/install/mariadb-operator-app.yaml
 ```

-- After installation, verify that your operator got successfully installed by executing the below command:
+**Step 1.1: After installation, use the following command to verify that your operator has been successfully installed.**

 ```execute
 kubectl get csv -n my-mariadb-operator-app
 ```
-Note: Please wait till PHASE status will be "Succeeded" and then proceed further.
+Please wait until the PHASE status is "Succeeded", then proceed.

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                      DISPLAY            VERSION   REPLACES                  PHASE